 Agricultural researcher, scientist or leader in a developing country?
 The Australian Centre for International Agricultural Research offers John Allwright Fellowship and the John Dillon Memorial Fellowship.

-Are you from the Asia-Pacific region, Middle East, Europe or the Americas?
-You could be eligible for the Endeavour Scholarships and Fellowships, which enable you to take professional development courses, diploma courses, master degrees or doctoral degrees in Australia.
+Are you from the Africa, Americas (including Latin America), Asia, Caribbean, Europe, Middle East or the Pacific? you could be eligible for the Endeavour Leadership Program, which enables you to take professional development courses, diploma courses, short term research, master degrees or doctoral degrees in Australia.

 Curtin University strives to support the opportunity for high achieving students around the world to pursue their ambition and gain a tertiary education.
-Browse the list of 2018 Curtin Innovative International Scholarships to see if you are eligible for one.
+Browse the list of 2019 Curtin International Scholarships to see if you are eligible for one.

 Other Curtin scholarships

 For a full list of scholarships offered by Curtin University and other scholarship opportunities for international students, visit the Scholarships website.

 “I chose to study at Curtin because of the educational success Curtin has achieved over the years in public health education.
 Having a degree from Curtin will place me at a better position in the health sector and in the job market.
 I am currently involved in mental health, and my career plan is to be able to help people who are mentally challenged in Ghana to live a better life in their communities.”